Moist heat for back pain to relieve stiffness.

 Incoming search terms:

-- moist heating pads for back pain (2)
+- how long to use moist heat for chronic back pain (1)

 - moist heat for back pain (1)